-ACDA's most significant asset other than cash is mortgage loans receivable which at December 31, 2018, represented approximately 46% of total assets and at December 31, 2019 represented approximately 52% of total assets.
-The increase correlates with increased use of housing programs.
-Cash represents a significant portion of total assets for both years; however, cash did decrease about 28% from the 2018 year-end balance.
-While some of this represents timing differences, the majority relates to the use of the program income monies collected in 2016 as described elsewhere.
+ACDA's most significant asset other than cash is mortgage loans receivable which at both December 31, 2019 and 2020, represented just over 50% of total.
+Cash represents a significant portion of total assets for both years; however, cash did decrease about 28% from the 2018 year-end balance and another 14% between the year-end 2019 and 2020 time frame.
+While some of this represents timing differences, the decrease also relates to the use of the program income monies collected in 2016 as described elsewhere.